mnagy94/jexer/README.md

 ![Terminal, Image, Table](/screenshots/new_demo1.png?raw=true "Terminal, Image, Table")

 ...or anything in between.
-Translucent windows -- including layered images -- are supported and generally look like as one would expect in a modern graphical environment...but it's mostly text.
+Translucent windows -- including layered images -- are supported and generally look as one would expect in a modern graphical environment...but it's mostly text.
 Translucent windows were inspired in part by [notcurses](https://github.com/dankamongmen/notcurses).